tazboyz16/Ubuntu-Server-Auto-Install/README.md

 ****

-***10/23/2018 Just got noticed the SickRage Repo now is own my its old owner.
+***10/23/2018 Just got noticed the SickRage Repo now is own by its old owner.
 I have found a different repo  https://github.com/SickChill/SickChill/ **

 My setup is great for Fresh installs and for Reinstall with applying your current settings